- Returning symptoms, such as severe depression

 Making the Decision

-Take your list of reasons to stop taking the medicine to the health care provider who prescribed it.
+Take your list of reasons to stop taking the medicine to the provider who prescribed it.
 Talk about each point.

 Find out whether there are other things you can do to address your reasons for stopping the medicine, such as:

 Get the information you need to make a good decision.
 Think about your health and what is important to you.
-This conversation with your health care provider will help you decide whether to:
+This conversation with your provider will help you decide whether to:

 If You Decide to Stop the Medicine

-As you reduce the amount of medicine you take, write down any symptoms you feel and when you feel them, to discuss with your health care provider.
+As you reduce the amount of medicine you take, write down any symptoms you feel and when you feel them, to discuss with your provider.

 When to Call the Doctor

 Depression or anxiety might not come back right away when you stop taking the medicine, but it may come back in the future.
 If you start to feel depressed or anxious again, call your doctor.
-Similarly, you should call your doctor if you experience the withdrawal symptoms listed above.
-It is especially important to get help if you have any thoughts of harming yourself or others.
+You should also call your doctor if you have the withdrawal symptoms listed above.
+It is very important to get help if you have any thoughts of harming yourself or others.

 Rotherberg B, Schneck CD.
 Anxiety and depression.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 47.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 47.

 - Review date: